trewknowledge/GDPR/README.txt

 * Added another parameter to the request forms function and shortcode to allow users to customize the button text.
 * Fix a bug in the privacy preferences center when you moved to a different page without accepting cookies it would uncheck fields that should continue being checked.
 * Fix settings tooltips z-index to sit on top of other elements.

-= 2.0.6 =
-* Fix XML export error.

-= 2.0.5 =
-* Fix cookie toggle indicator set to on even if the user had previously untoggled it.
-* Other minor fixes to the audit log reconsent.

-= 2.0.4 =
-* Adding two missing translation strings
-* Removing debug code that I forgot to remove from 2.0.3
-* Adding to audit log when user reconsents.

-= 2.0.3 =
-* Fix third party cookies now showing up in the privacy preferences window or the settings page.

-= 2.0.2 =
-* Fix reconsent not logging correctly on reconsent
-* Fix reconsent bar not showing up.

-= 2.0.1 =
-* Removing things that should have been deleted prior to updating to 2.0.0.
-* Fix new reconsent bar missing closing div.

-= 2.0.0 =
-* Change all requests and privacy preferences window to AJAX to avoid the admin-post hook issue.
-* We do not track privacy policy anymore.
-We can now track any kind of policy that users want.
-Those have been moved to each consent.
-* Including more options.
-Including "enable/disable" the privacy bar.
-* New filters and funtions were included.
-* Making the settings a little more accessible.
-* Removed the reconsent modal.
-It was too obtrusive.
-We switched to a more subtle notification bar.

-= 1.4.7 =
-* Fix for users who were complaining about their scroll bars missing if they did not select a privacy policy page.

 == Upgrade Notice ==